Full Sail

 Full Sail's campus is packed with spaces for the next generation of game industry professionals to develop their skills.
 Students can use Full Sail's facilities to harness the technology, techniques, and programming skills needed to create games or make software and products for a variety of other industries.

-Blackmoor Studios is a collaborative area for Full Sail's game degree students.
+Blackmoor Studios Blackmoor Studios is a collaborative area for Full Sail's game students.
 It's named after the Blackmoor game and fictional world, which was invented by Dungeons & Dragons co-creator and former Full Sail instructor, the late Dave Arneson.
 The space mimics a game studio, with conference areas for brainstorming and sprint planning, office spaces for instructor-student meetings, and presentation areas where students can show off their final projects.
 Blackmoor Studios also honors the history of gaming with Dave Arneson's memorabilia and a variety of consoles from over the years.

-The Fabrication Lab, or Fab Lab, is a combination classroom and workshop where Simulation & Visualization students get hands-on access to fabrication equipment.
+Fabrication Lab The Fabrication Lab, or Fab Lab, is a combination classroom and workshop where Simulation & Visualization students get hands-on access to fabrication equipment.
 The lab's injection molders, laser scanners and cutters, 3D printers, CNC milling machines, and power tools help students design and build their own simulation and visualization tools.
 Some examples of Fab Lab creations include handheld games with custom circuit boards and patented technology for special needs therapy.

-In the UX Lab, gaming students measure how much people enjoy their interactions with technology by conducting user experience tests.
+UX Lab In the UX Lab, gaming students measure how much people enjoy their interactions with technology by conducting user experience tests.
 The space is loaded with unique tech, like desktop-mounted eye trackers and physiological equipment that measure brain waves, heart rate, sweat production, and more.
 Outside companies often contact Full Sail to request UX testing for their products; this gives students real-world experience in designing, running, and evaluating user experience testing.

-In the VR/AR Lab, Simulation & Visualization students use headsets from companies like Oculus, Microsoft, and Magic Leap to develop virtual reality and augmented reality applications that fulfill training needs in different industries.
+VR/AR Lab In the VR/AR Lab, Simulation & Visualization students use headsets from companies like Oculus, Microsoft, and Magic Leap to develop virtual reality and augmented reality applications that fulfill training needs in different industries.
 Past projects include military administration training simulations and dental assistant training programs, but the lab's concepts can be used in almost any industry.
 Faculty members also teach certain classes, like Linear Algebra, in virtual reality.

-Virtual Production Studio
+Studio V1: Virtual Production

-The Full Sail University Orlando Health Fortress is the crown jewel of Full Sail's robust esports program.
+Full Sail University Orlando Health Fortress The Full Sail University Orlando Health Fortress is the crown jewel of Full Sail's robust esports program.
 It's the largest collegiate esports arena in the country, with 11,200 square feet, providing space for up to 100 esports athletes and 500 spectators.
 Armada, Full Sail's esports team, competes in games like Overwatch, League of Legends, and Valorant in the Fortress.
 The arena also hosts tournaments like the Hearthstone Collegiate Championship and the "Full Sail Armada Takeover: Settle it in Smash" Hall of Fame event.

 Whether you’re ready to apply or just want to learn more about Full Sail University, our Admissions Representatives are here to help.
 Call us or request more information.